 This slightly fishy (in a good way) Asian condiment is low FODMAP in 1 tablespoon (20 g) amounts.
-We like Lee Kum Kee and Kikkoman and you can see how it works its magic in our recipe for Tofu with Baby Bok Choy & Oyster Sauce, which happens to be Certified Low FODMAP by Monash University.
+We like Lee Kum Kee and Kikkoman and you can see how it works its magic in our recipe for Tofu with Baby Bok Choy & Oyster Sauce.

 With salsa there is good news and there is bad news.
 Let’s get the bad news out of the way: most traditionally prepared salsas, whether they are from a jar or made at home, will contain onion and a fair amount of it, making the salsa high FODMAP.
 The good news is that there are low FODMAP salsas on the market, such as FODY Salsa, in both Mild and Medium.
 These are tested in a lab for FODMAP content and have received Monash University Low FODMAP Certification in amounts of 1 1/2 tablespoons (30 g).
 That’s enough to dip several corn chips!
 Or check out our 7-Layer Dip!

 Soy can be complicated as some soy products are low FODMAP (firm tofu, soy sauce and miso to name a few) and some are high FODMAP (silken tofu, soy milk made with whole soybeans, to name a few in this category).
 Soy sauce is low FODMAP and can be enjoyed in amounts of 2 tablespoons (42 g), which is a very generous amount.
 We prefer naturally brewed soy sauce and you can read more about soy products in our article, All About Soy.
 For recipes head on over to our Sticky Maple Ginger Soy Chicken Wings or our Pork Shumai.